robman/FRESH-model/README.md

 This is not a suggestion to let the LLMs do all the work.
 It's just an interesting way to get started - YMMV!

-I'd also recommend reading my ["Consciousness in Motion"](https://robman.fyi/consciousness/2025/04/11/consciousness-in-motion-overview.html) series of posts that explore each of the key aspects of the FRESH Model.
+I'd also recommend reading the ["Consciousness in Motion"](https://robman.fyi/consciousness/2025/04/11/consciousness-in-motion-overview.html) series of posts that explore each of the key aspects of the FRESH Model.

 ---